muratk3n/thirdwave/en/tweets/2020/week25d.md

 you are Amish".
-The Japanese looking dude would balk, he'd say I'm pretty sure I am not f-ing Amish, and this guy is ragging on me, maybe I should start *learning Japanese* (see how it backfires), bcz I cant be whatever fuck these ppl want me to be.
+The Japanese looking dude would balk, he'd say I'm pretty sure I am not f-ing Amish, and this guy is ragging on me, maybe I should start *learning Japanese* (see how it backfires), bcz I cant be whatever these ppl want me to be.
 And the downslide begins.

 "But then should we tell ppl to supress their 'identity' as deluded as it might be, like in TR?"